Amman: High-rise construction and towers

 Zahran district in west Amman is the location of the Jordan Gate, which is a high class commercial and residential project currently under construction in the Wadi Al-Seer district of Amman, Jordan, it consists of two high-rise buildings connected by a multi-storey podium.

 New Abdali district hosts a mall, a boulevard along with several hotels, commercial and residential towers.
 Valued at more than US$5 billion with two main phases, the district created a new visible center for Amman and act as the major business district for the city.

-The first phase, estimated at more than JD2.4 billion, and receiving about 20 million visitors annually, contains seven Itowers extending over an area of 1.03 million square metres.
+The first phase, estimated at more than JD2.4 billion, and receiving about 20 million visitors annually, contains seven towers extending over an area of 1.03 million square metres.
 It attracts about 500 companies operating in 27 sectors, and provided a total of 15,000 job opportunities by 2023.

 A second phase was announced in May 2024, which will cover an area of 1.2 million square meters and is anticipated to create over 3,000 job opportunities each year, were outlined in the statement.
 This phase involves the construction of a multi-use conference center with a capacity for 25,000 people, as well as two towers that will include hotels, residential apartments, commercial centers, and advanced medical facilities.